NappingPiglet/dicecloud-v2-guide/documentation-for-properties/attribute.md

 ### Variable Name \(Required\)

 The name of the attribute used to identify it in calculations or other components.
-This will both uppercase and lowercase latin characters, numbers and underscores, but will not accept characters such as spaces.
+This will both uppercase and lowercase Latin characters, numbers and underscores, but will not accept characters such as spaces.

 ### Type \(Required\)